This article contains affiliate links to relevant products.

 We’ve put together a list of essential tips for studio monitor placement to help.

 Unless you know how to position the speakers and monitors in your studio, you won’t be getting the sound you paid for.
 If you place the monitors in your studio poorly, that can have a more significant impact on your sound than the quality of the monitors themselves.
 Depending on the type of room you are using for your mixing studio, the monitors can cause a frequency response that creates peaks and valleys in your sound output.
 That kind of sound can affect your decision-making and have a massive influence on your final mix.

 Thankfully, you don’t need to break the bank in order to make your music sound good.
-There are numerous ways to improve your studio acoustics that are affordable and easy to pull off, and the most important one is correct monitor placement.
+There are numerous affordable ways to improve your studio acoustics that are affordable and easy to pull off, one of which is correct monitor placement.
 Here is what you should pay attention to:

 1. Keep the speakers away from the corners and walls

 If you wall in your speakers, the sound waves will bounce off the walls.
 Make sure to place your speakers away from any surfaces that could reflect the sound back to you since this could lead to phase cancellation.